DevS0ni/OOP244-Introduction-to-Object-Oriented-Programming/OOP244 - Coding Workshops/WS02/w2p1/readme.md

 - overload functions
 - create and use references

 ## Workshop Online Overview Session.
-(Tuesday Sep20th 16:15 to 17:05)
 The overview session will go through the workshop, explaining the steps and answering questions you might have.

 The session will be online on BigBlueButton.
 Click on the link below 5 minutes before the session begins to join the session.